 Here’s what my battery usage looks like:

 8% for tracking my screen time for 18 hours.
 Not bad.

 Remember, that’s not “8% of my battery.”
 That’s “8% of the battery power that was used during this time period,” which ended up being 64% during those 24 hours in the screenshot.
 Moment used 5% of my overall battery (8% of 64%).

 To put it in less confusing terms, here’s how Moment’s battery use stacks up against some other apps on my phone1:

-All told, Moment uses the same amount of battery to track your phone use all day as spending about 16 minutes on your phone.
+All told, Moment uses the same amount of battery to track your screen time all day as spending about 16 minutes on your phone.
 I like to call Moment “battery neutral.”
-The average person who installs Moment will decrease their daily phone use by 26 minutes in the first two weeks.
-Moment will use a bit of your battery to help you do that, but you’ll come out ahead because you’ll be saving more battery power by cutting back your phone use.
+The average person who installs Moment will decrease their daily screen time by 26 minutes in the first two weeks.
+Moment will use a bit of your battery to help you do that, but you’ll come out ahead because you’ll be saving more battery power by cutting back your screen time.
 After installing Moment, your overall battery life should be longer.

-Ironically, the better Moment does at helping you reduce your phone use, the worse Moment will look on what I affectionately call the Battery Shame screen you saw above.
-At 3 hours of phone use in a day, Moment will use about 8%.
-At 2 hours of phone use, about 13%.
-At one hour of phone use, Moment might be as high as 20%.
+Ironically, the better Moment does at helping you reduce your screen time, the worse Moment will look on what I affectionately call the Battery Shame screen you saw above.
+At 3 hours of screen time in a day, Moment will use about 8%.
+At 2 hours of screen time, about 13%.
+At one hour of screen time, Moment might be as high as 20%.

 The one redeeming thing is that if you’re using your phone for less than an hour a day and Moment is running that entire day, your battery should definitely last all day.

 You can see your own by opening the Battery Shame screen inside the Settings app > Battery.
 If you see Moment near the top, follow these steps: